 - Too many games with ninja in them, such as the Shinobi games.

 - Shinobi on the PS2 gets special mention - the story goes that a programmer turned the scarf's length Up to Eleven as a joke, and it was so popular it was increased again before release.

 - Gruntilda in Banjo-Kazooie.

-- Strider Hiryu is well known for his long, bright-red scarf.
-He first wore it in the 1988 manga, then went suspiciously absent in his 1989 game appearance.
+- Strider Hiryu, pictured above, is well known for his long, bright-red scarf.
+He first wore it in the 1988 manga, then it went suspiciously absent in his 1989 game appearance.
 He got it back for Marvel vs. Capcom: Clash of Super Heroes and has kept it ever since.

 - Strider K/Cain (from the manga) and Hien (from Strider 2) wear similar scarves.

 - The Wild ARMs series is in love with this trope.
 Every game has a major character wearing a long flowing scarf.
 Wild Arms 1 has Zed, 2 has Knight Blazer, 3 has Jet, 4 has Arnaud, 5 has Dean, and XF has Rupert.

 - Both Hattori Hanzo and Galford of Samurai Shodown wear scarves.
 The scarves were short in the first two games, but when SNK redrew their sprites for SS3, they became tripping hazards.

 - Rose of the Street Fighter series, being based off of Lisa Lisa, uses her scarf to kick your ass.
 It's especially evident in Street Fighter IV - just ask Gen.